Huy-Ngo/acanban/docs/source/meth/database/file.rst

 ====

-The ``File`` object is needed to store the metadata about the files used in project.
+The ``File`` object is needed to store the metadata about the files used in a project.
 The object indicates the IPFS link to the file, besides other metadata such as uploader, uploaded time, file name, ...

 ``id`` : ``string``